7 Ways To Save Money In Cusco, Peru

 6. Enjoy Free Activities

+There are lots of free things to do in Cusco that will help you save money.
 For museum lovers, Cusco has a Potato Museum, Chocolate Museum, and a Textile Museum all free to enter.

 Rather than paying to enter a fancy art museum, simply wander the streets and stroll through all the open art galleries and painting shops that have beautiful Peruvian artwork on display.